-In cases where treatment requires tissue cleaning with subsequent filling, the My Tooth Fairy clinic selects the optimal material for filling.
-The material for treatment is selected individually, but according to the following criteria:
+The My Tooth Fairy clinic selects the optimal material for filling when treatment requires tissue cleaning with subsequent fillings.
+The material for treatment is determined individually but according to the following criteria:

 - No harm to the formation of a permanent tooth;